Exploring LGBTQ+ history at National Trust places

 - Rex Whistler

 - The famous murals painted by Rex Whistler can be seen in several country houses in our care, including Plas Newydd in Wales and Mottisfont in Hampshire.
-He was at the centre of a prominent group of artists, many of whom were gay.
-Most of his friends and contemporaries assumed Whistler was homosexual, and he certainly had romantic involvements with both men and women.Learn more about Rex Whistler
+He was at the centre of a prominent group of artists, many of whom were queer.
+Most of his friends and contemporaries assumed Whistler was a gay man himself, and he certainly had romantic involvements with both men and women.Learn more about Rex Whistler

 Why does LGBTQ+ heritage matter?